jaykhan0713/platform-service/README.md

 This is **not** a simple boilerplate or starter template.
 It is an opinionated, fully runnable service built around **Project Loom virtual threads**, **Spring Boot 4**, **Java 25**, and modern production concerns such as explicit backpressure, structured logging, distributed tracing readiness, and resilience-by-default.

+Docker.dev configurations with observability are added as a part of docker compose to make local development feel like production.

 The repository demonstrates how a real-world microservice should be built when **implicit thread-based safety nets no longer exist**.

 ---